 The Biosciences department runs two seminar series: Departmental seminars that cover a wide range of biological topics, and EEE seminars that cover topics related to Ecology, Evolution and Environment.
 Please scroll down to find information about these seminars and also recordings of some of the previous talks.

-These seminars will take place online via Zoom, and the joining links have been emailed to all Biosciences students and staff.
+These seminars will take place at 12pm on a Tuesday in L50 (between Biosciences and Psychology) though a small number will be online via Zoom.
+In these cases the joining links will be emailed in advance.
 Links to recorded seminars will be also posted here after each seminar.
-If you have any questions, please contact the EEE seminar organiser Dr Jonathan Drury (firstname.lastname@example.org).
+If you have any questions, please contact the EEE seminar organisers Dr Andreanna Welch (email@example.com) and Dr Will Feeney (firstname.lastname@example.org).

 8th October 2020, Dr Rich Roberts, "Bacterial Methylomes"